-- For the purposes of this regulation, a word or expression defined in the Liquor Act bears that meaning. - (2) A person may only sell liquor and a person may only purchase liquor if - - (a) the person who sells the liquor holds a liquor licence authorising the sale of liquor, and the sale of liquor is in accordance with that licence; and - (b) the sale and purchase of liquor are in accordance with subregulation (3). - (3) Despite any contrary condition applicable to any type of liquor licence issued under the Liquor Act, the sale of liquor in terms of a liquor licence and the purchase of liquor may - - (a) where the seller is the holder of an off-sales licence - - (i) only take place starting at the time specified in the liquor licence until 18:00 on a week day; and - (ii) only take place starting at the time specified in the liquor licence until 13:00 on a Saturday; and - (b) where the seller is the holder of an on-consumption licence, only take place starting at the time specified in the liquor licence until 22:00.
+- For the purposes of this regulation, a word or expression defined in the Liquor Act bears that meaning. - (2) A person may only sell liquor and a person may only purchase liquor if - - (a) the person who sells the liquor holds a liquor licence authorising the sale of liquor, and the sale of liquor is in accordance with that licence; and - (b) the sale and purchase of liquor are in accordance with subregulation (3). - (3) Despite any contrary condition applicable to any type of liquor licence issued under the Liquor Act, the sale of liquor in terms of a liquor licence and the purchase of liquor may - - (a) where the seller is the holder of an off-sales licence - - (i) only take place starting at the time specified in the liquor licence until 18:00 on a week day; - (ii) only take place starting at the time specified in the liquor licence until 13:00 on a Saturday; - (b) where the seller is the holder of an on-consumption licence, only take place starting from 09:00 until 20:00; and